Goal Setting – Its Importance and a ‘How to Guide’

 An analogy I frequently use to demonstrate the importance of goal setting (and other complimentary characteristics) is that of a bridge.
 Allow me to explain…

 As you know, a bridge is a physical structure built to connect or span points and locations.
 Now, imagine your ‘current circumstance’ as residing on one end of a chasm (this might be your current physical health, financial health, social health or academic health etc.) and then imagine your ‘desired circumstance’ as residing on the opposite end of the same chasm.

 Assume also that the chasm is of such depth and breadth that it may only be crossed by the use of a connecting ‘bridge’.
-Like all bridges, in this example, the ‘bridge’ we use to get from our ‘current circumstance’ to our ‘desired circumstance’ is made up of three equally crucial parts – the Superstructure (which supports traffic), the Substructure (which supports the superstructure) and the Foundations (which transfers the load from the substructure to the bearing strata).
+Like all bridges, in this example, the ‘bridge’ we use to get from our ‘current circumstance’ to our ‘desired circumstance’ is made up of three equally crucial parts – the superstructure (which supports traffic), the superstructure (which supports the superstructure) and the foundations (which transfers the load from the substructure to the bearing strata).

 Together, all three equally important characteristics form the means by which we cross from our ‘current circumstance’ to our ‘desired circumstance’.
 There is, of course, an awful lot to be said on those other great planks of personal achievement – positive mental thoughts/attitude and self-discipline – but we will return to such matters in subsequent posts.

 HOW TO SET YOUR FITNESS GOALS AND REACH THEM